LH2-RocketShip/aviationist/readme.txt

 == Resources ==

-NSC Blog WordPress Theme, Copyright 2024 Prtiam Shinde NSC Blog is distributed under the terms of the GNU GPL.
+NSC Blog WordPress Theme, Copyright 2024 Pritam Shinde NSC Blog is distributed under the terms of the GNU GPL.

 Theme is Built using the following resource bundles.